badhusha-dev/digicraft.space/TECH_README.md

 2. **Look at similar existing code** - use it as a template
 3. **Search the codebase** - find examples of what you want to do
 4. **Make small changes first** - test incrementally
+5. **Refer to Bootstrap 5 documentation** for component usage

 ---

-**Remember:** This app is built with modern React patterns.
+**Remember:** This app is built with modern React patterns and Bootstrap 5.
 Most changes involve updating data files or component props rather than complex logic modifications.